 In speech recognition technology, we deal with the complexity problem at many levels.
 Examples in acoustic modeling include the number of states and the number of mixture components in a hidden Markov model.
 Also, the number of models (and parameter-sharing between these models) is often determined as a compromise between complexity and computational issues.
 In language modeling, we must estimate the probabilities of unseen events in very large but sparse N-gram models.
 Nonparametric Bayesian modeling has been used to smooth such N-gram language models.

 In this proposal, our goal is to investigate application of nonparametric Bayesian modeling to acoustic modeling.
 Three important problems will be studied and new solutions based on nonparametric Bayesian framework will be proposed.
 These problems (as will be shown later) are the major problems in acoustic modeling and therefore solving them effectively solve the acoustic modeling problem.
-The dissertation will have ??? parts.
+This proposal has nine sections.
 After an introductory chapter we will review important concepts and models of nonparametric Bayesian approach.
-Dirichlet Process (DP), Hierarchical Dirichlet Process (HDP) and infinite Hidden Markov Models (HMMs) which is also known as HDP-HMM are discussed with sufficient details ().
-We also discuss about the acoustic modeling problem and what we mean by it ().
+Dirichlet Process (DP), Hierarchical Dirichlet Process (HDP) and infinite Hidden Markov Models (HMMs) which is also known as HDP-HMM are discussed with sufficient details (Chapter 2).
+We also discuss about the acoustic modeling problem and what we mean by it (Chapter 3).

-One of the applications, which discussed in section ??? crossreference, is speech segmentation and automatic sub-word discovery and lexicon building.
+One of the applications, which discussed in Chapter 4, is speech segmentation and automatic sub-word discovery and lexicon building.
 For this application we propose algorithms based on nonparametric Bayesian modeling to automatically segment and cluster speech signals and consecutively discover sub-word units and corresponding dictionary that maps words into these units.

-In section ??? crossreference, we propose a new type of HDP-HMM which will be named as left-right HDP-HMM.
+In Chapter 5, we propose a new type of HDP-HMM which will be named as left-right HDP-HMM.
 In many applications, like speech recognition, we are facing with ordered sequence of events which cannot be modeled accurately with an arbitrary topology.
 Unlike HDP-HMM the new model is not ergodic therefore the learnt model remain within a more specific type of topologies (e.g. in this case left-right models) while it still learn the details of its structure and degree of the complexity from the data.
-This model will be used to model sub-word units and therefore to replace HMMs in a conventional speech recognizer.
+This model will be used to model sub-word units and therefore to replace HMMs in a conventional speech recognizers.

-In section ???, we turn our attention to define a nonparametric Bayesian framework for acoustic modeling and training.
+In Chapter 6, we turn our attention to define a nonparametric Bayesian framework for acoustic modeling and training.
 We will introduce an algorithm to train and infer left-right HDP-HMM models for continues speech without relying on segmenting the speech data manually into sub-word units to obtain sub-word level transcription.
-It is important to notice that existed methods to train parametric HMMs in this manner (so called flat start) will not work for the new models.
+It is important to notice that existed methods to train parametric HMMs in this manner (so called flat start) will not work for the left-right HDP-HMM models.
 Moreover, a nonparametric Bayesian approach will be proposed to replace the phonetic tree used in state of the art speech recognizers to tie triphone states.

-Overall, our contribution will be fourth fold: 1-Investigating different applications of nonparametric Bayesian approaches in acoustic modeling and therefore finding out the advantageous and limitations.
+Overall, our contribution will be fourth fold: 1-Investigating different applications of nonparametric Bayesian approaches in acoustic modeling and therefore finding out the advantageous and limitations of this paradigm.
 2- A new approach to automatic sub-word discovery and lexicon learning based on nonparametric Bayesian modeling.
 3- A new type of HDP-HMM (left-right HDP-HMM) model and the related modifications of the inference algorithm.
 4- A nonparametric Bayesian framework for training left-right HDP-HMMs for continues speech applications without relying on segmented speech data and also to tie triphone states without using heuristic approaches.